Tamares Real Estate Investments

 Tamares Real Estate Investments is a global, privately owned real estate investment company based in London.
 It is a subsidiary of Tamares Group, headed by Poju Zabludowicz.

-Information
+Overview

 Tamares is the largest landholder in downtown Las Vegas, owning 40% of the land.
 Tamares acquires and operates its properties.

 Today, Tamares Group holds a $3 billion portfolio.
 Its real estate holdings encompass 2.3 million square feet of office space.

 Selected Properties

 Currently, Tamares owns the following real estate properties: